Shrimp Scampi

 1 bag of your favorite pasta (I like spaghetti or linguine)

-1 scallion chopped into little rings
+1 leek cleaned, and chopped into rings

-1 bok choy cabbage
+1 bok choy cabbage (optional)

 3 cloves of garlic – pressed or finely chopped